zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-strongly-typed.md

 # Dapper - Strongly Typed Result

 ## Description

-Extension methods can be used to execute a query and map the result using strongly typed.
+Dapper provides you with the ability to run strongly typed queries against your database.
+It means that you can get your query results as strongly typed objects instead of just getting back a dynamic object.
+In this article, we will take a look at how to use Dapper's methods to map our query results to a strongly typed list of objects.

-The anonymous result can be mapped from following methods:
+The strongly typed result can be mapped from the following methods:

 - [Query](#example---query)
 - [QueryFirst](#example---queryfirst)